-If you or a loved one struggle with a substance use disorder, The Recovery Village Palm Beach can help.
+If you or a loved one struggle with a substance use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 A professional addiction treatment facility can help people address their addiction and any co-occurring mental health disorders.
-Contact The Recovery Village Palm Beach to speak to a representative about taking the first step toward a healthier future.
+Contact The Recovery Village Palm Beach at Baptist Health to speak to a representative about taking the first step toward a healthier future.

 Medical Disclaimer: The Recovery Village Palm Beach at Baptist Health aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.